evayfang2019/evayfang_test/content/publication/NJA2022/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *National Journal of Andrology*
-publication_short: In *National Journal of Andrology*
+publication_short: In *NJA*

-abstract: To explore the relationship between phthalate esters£¨PAEs£© and polycyclic aromatic hydrocarbons£¨PAHs£© exposure and clinical preterm birth during early pregnancy.
+abstract: To explore the relationship between phthalate esters£¨PAEs£©and polycyclic aromatic hydrocarbons£¨PAHs£© exposure and clinical preterm birth during early pregnancy.
 A total of 821 pregnant women, receiving their prenatal examination in Hubei Provincial Maternal and Child Health Care Hospital, were selected.
 Baseline questionnaire survey, morning urine collection and follow-up to pregnancy outcome were conducted.
 A total of ten PAE and ten PAH metabolites were quantitatively analyzed in urine samples.
 The Mann-Whitney U test, chi-square test, and the logistic regression models were used to analyze.
 The detection rate of five exposures in PAEs was more than 80%, and the detection rate of phthalic acid monobenzyl ester (MBzP) was less than 50%.
 The detection rate of 5 exposures in PAHs was more than 80%, and the detection rate of 3-hydroxyphene (3-OHPHE) was the highest (86.91%), while the detection rate of 4-hydroxyphene (4-OHPHE) was less than 50%. logistic regression analysis found that the risk of preterm delivery was higher in the MBzP group than in the corresponding low exposure group (aOR=2.26, 95%CI 1.17,4.39).
 This study found that high levels of MBzP exposure may be a risk factor for preterm birth.

 # Summary.
 An optional shortened abstract.
 summary: NONE.

-tags: ["Preterm Birth","Adverse Pregnancy Outcome", "Environment","Exposure","EDCs","Pregnancy"]
+tags: ["Preterm Birth","Adverse Pregnancy Outcome","Environment","Exposure","EDCs","Pregnancy"]

 # Display this page in the Featured widget?
 featured: false